The Caine Mutiny (1954 film)

 The Caine Mutiny is a 1954 American military trial film directed by Edward Dmytryk, produced by Stanley Kramer, and starring Humphrey Bogart, José Ferrer, Van Johnson, Robert Francis, and Fred MacMurray.
 It is based on Herman Wouk's Pulitzer Prize-winning 1951 novel of the same name.
 Set in the Pacific theatre of World War II, the film depicts the events on board a U.S. Navy destroyer-minesweeper and the subsequent court-martial of its executive officer for mutiny.

 The film was released by Columbia Pictures on June 24, 1954.
 It was well-received by critics and was the second highest-grossing film in the United States in 1954.
-At the 27th Academy Awards, the film was nominated for seven Oscars, including Best Picture, Best Adapted Screenplay, Best Actor for Humphrey Bogart.
+At the 27th Academy Awards, the film was nominated for seven Oscars, including Best Picture, Best Adapted Screenplay, and Best Actor for Bogart.
 Edward Dmytryk was nominated for a Directors Guild of America Award.

 Plot

 During World War II, newly commissioned Ensign Willis Seward "Willie" Keith reports to the minesweeper USS Caine, where he meets career officer Lieutenant Stephen Maryk, the ship’s executive officer, and aspiring novelist and communications officer Lieutenant Thomas Keefer.
 Soon after, Lieutenant Commander Philip Francis Queeg is assigned command of the Caine.
-The eccentric Queeg instills strict discipline on the lax crew, making him unpopular with them, but admired by Keith.
+The eccentric Queeg imposes strict discipline on the lax crew, making him unpopular with them, but initially admired by Keith.

 During a gunnery target towing exercise, Queeg is distracted berating Keith and Keefer over a crewman’s appearance, resulting in the ship steering over and cutting the towline, setting the target adrift.
 Queeg tries to cover up the incident.